DefaultValue/dockerizer_for_php/Future.md

 Pull templates from the repository.
 Implement ability do add and remove multiple repositories with templates

+`composition:template:list-all` - filter packages by name or supported package?
+Delete and use meta only!
-`composition:template:list-all` - filter packages by name or supported package
+`composition:template:meta` - filter packages by name or supported package